Swansea station (MetroLink)

-Swansea is a St. Louis Metrolink station.
-The station is located in Swansea, Illinois between Illinois State Routes 159 and 161.
-This is primarily a commuter station and has 716 park and ride spaces and 25 long-term spaces.
+Swansea station is a light rail station on the Red Line of the St. Louis MetroLink system.
+This at-grade station is located in Swansea, Illinois between Illinois State Routes 159 and 161.
+It is primarily a commuter station with 751 park and ride spaces and MetroBus service.

+Also located at this station is a 16,690 square foot maintenance facility that provides workspace and storage for Metro's Illinois crews.